Placement Tests & Testing Centers

 |PCC now offers Accuplacer for placement testing.
 Compass is no longer available.|

-PCC Basic Skills Assessment is a measure of a student's knowledge in the areas of:
+PCC Basic Skills Placement is a measure of a student's knowledge in the areas of:

 - English Proficiency

-Assessments are given in Campus Assessment Centers and take two to three hours to complete.
-To take an assessment you must
+Placement Tests are given in Campus Testing Centers and take two to three hours to complete.
+To take a placement test you must:

 - have already submitted a PCC admission application

-- bring a photo ID to the exam.
+- bring a state or educational institution issued photo ID to the testing center

 Students who may require a testing accommodation for a disability, and are eligible under ADA guidelines, must first contact a Program Specialist at Access and Disability Resources.

-You should take basic assessments in reading, writing and mathematics before you register if you are
+You should take basic placement tests in reading, writing and mathematics before you register if you are:

 - attending PCC for the first time, or have not completed a college course within the last three years, and are intending to complete a degree or certificate.